 Parental guidance on Aberdeenshire school transport - coronavirus

-The council is following Scottish Government guidance on school transport, which in turn reflects the scientific advice of the COVID-19 Advisory Sub Group on Education and Children’s issues, published on 16th July 2020.
-Guidance on face coverings received from the Sub Group on 25th August 2020.
+The council is following Scottish Government guidance on school transport, which in turn reflects the scientific advice of the COVID-19 Advisory Sub Group on Education and Children’s issues, published on 12th February 2021.
+Advice on mitigations to minimise transmission of COVID-19.

 What school transport looks like